Whatever type of music you're interested in, you'll need talent, dedication and determination to succeed as a professional musician

 It's also possible to find work through an agent or manager.

 You could also produce a demo CD, DVD or MP3 of your music to send to recording companies.
-See the Showcase website for a list of record companies.

 You will need to continue training to improve your performance and professional development throughout your working life.
 This is achieved through practising every day and performing, as well as by taking lessons with private music teachers.